AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 ### Handler Interceptors

-Message Handler Interceptors can take action both before and after event processing.
+Message Handler Interceptors can take action both before and after Event processing.
-Interceptors can even block event processing altogether, for example for security reasons.
+Interceptors can even block Event processing altogether, for example for security reasons.

 Interceptors must implement the `MessageHandlerInterceptor` interface.
 This interface declares one method, `handle`, that takes three parameters: the (Event) Message, the current `UnitOfWork` and an `InterceptorChain`.